The Written Word

 FOR STUDENTS WITH DYSLEXIA

-Academic Language Therapy instruction is delivered by a Certified Academic Language Therapist (CALT).
-The intervention Tara uses to remediate Dyslexia is Take Flight: A Comprehensive Intervention for Students with DyslexiaTake Flight is designed for individuals with dyslexia ages 7 and older.
-For students younger than 7 years of age, PreFlight and Build is the curriculum used for intervention.
+A Certified Academic Language Therapist (CALT) delivers Academic Language Therapy instruction.
+The intervention Tara uses to remediate Dyslexia is Take Flight: A Comprehensive Intervention for Students with DyslexiaTake Flight, a Tier III intervention is designed for individuals with dyslexia ages seven and older.
+For students younger than seven years of age, PreFlight and Build is the curriculum used for intervention.

 DYSLEXIA THERAPY TRAINING